rossharper/ScratchTDD/README.md

 One day, the crazy thought popped into my head: _"Can you TDD in Scratch?"_.
 I did a brief Google, and couldn't find any examples of TDD in Scratch.

-So, in my "10% time", I looked into doing the [Roman Numerals Kata](http://codingdojo.org/kata/RomanNumerals/) in Scratch.
-On my first attempt, I cheated a little and implemented the algorithm first and then put a test around it (this _isn't_ TDD).
+So, in my "10% time", I looked into doing some TDD in Scratch.
+For my first experiment, I implemented the algorithm for the [Roman Numerals Kata](http://codingdojo.org/kata/RomanNumerals/).
+I cheated a little here, by implementing the algorithm first and then put a test around it afterward (this _isn't_ TDD!).

 ![](Roman.png)